 5 Ways on How Oral Health is Linked To Other Diseases

-Many people still believe that poor dental care (oral health) can lead to cavities, however, this is completely not the case.
+Many people still believe that poor dental care (oral health) can lead to cavities.
+However, this is completely not the case.
 The truth is poor oral hygiene can lead to many serious illnesses such as Cardiovascular disease, dementia, respiratory infections and diabetic complications.
-A healthy mouth doesn’t only ensure proper nutrition to the physical body but it also boosts social interaction and promotes the feeling of well-being.
+A healthy mouth doesn’t only ensure proper nutrition to the physical body.
+It also boosts social interaction and promotes the feeling of well-being.

 Our oral cavity is filled with millions of bacteria; referred to as the normal flora of the mouth.
 Any changes in the colonies of these bacteria or the number can have delirious effects on the overall health of the human body.
 In a compromised immune system such bacteria can cause diseases such as infective endocarditis.
 Alterations in the salivary flow in patients taking diuretics, antihistamines are known to impact the oral health.